luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == Populism

-There are multiple key approaches in the literature on populism, the ideational, the strategic, and the discursive-performative approach @moffittPopulism2020, or as a style of communcation @jagersPopulismPoliticalCommunication2007.
+There are several key approaches in the literature on populism, the ideational, the strategic, and the discursive-performative approach @moffittPopulism2020, or as a style of communication @jagersPopulismPoliticalCommunication2007.
-Although scholars have had a lively discussion about what the "right" definition is @aslanidisPopulismIdeologyRefutation2016, we will follow #cite(<engesserPopulistOnlineCommunication2017>, form: "prose") and see these approaches not as mutally exclusive but contend that all definitions shed light on different aspects of populism @engesserPopulismSocialMedia2017[p.~1280].
+Although scholars have had a lively discussion about what the "correct" definition is @aslanidisPopulismIdeologyRefutation2016, we will follow #cite(<engesserPopulistOnlineCommunication2017>, form: "prose") and see these approaches not as mutually exclusive, but argue that all definitions shed light on different aspects of populism @engesserPopulismSocialMedia2017[p.~1280].
 Another scholar puts this aspect of the scholarly discussion as:
 #quote()[
   There is actually a fair degree of agreement among academics: most specialists are of the view that populism revolves around a central division between "the people" and "the elite".
   In other words, there is considerable consensus about the core features of populism. @moffittPopulism2020 ]

 What all approaches on populism share, is a common understanding that at its core, populism is about a

 // -----------------------------------------------------------------------------------
 // -----------------------------------------------------------------------------------

 Another prominent approach to populism is the discursive-perfomative one.
-Rooted in the work of Ernesto Laclau, it is by far the most common approach by political theorists.// (CITE Moffitt 2020, S. ~60 von 360, Beginn "The Discursive-Performative Approach")
+Rooted in the work of Ernesto Laclau, it is by far the most common approach by political theorists @moffittPopulism2020.// (S. ~60 von 360, Beginn "The Discursive-Performative Approach")
-While this approach is less popular in the empirical literature due to being "extremely abstract" that "it has serious problems when it comes to analysing populism in more conrete terms" (CITE) /*(CITE Mudde + Rovira Kaltwasser 2012a, 6f. -- from Moffitt 2020 ~ p.
-67 of 360)*/, it has some very handy properties that we implement in this work.
+While this approach is less popular in the empirical literature due to being "extremely abstract" that "it has serious problems when it comes to analysing populism in more conrete terms" #cite(<muddePopulismEuropeAmericas2012>, supplement: "p.
+6"), it has some very handy properties that we implement in this work.

 This approach frames populism pimarily as a conflict between the corrupt elite and the virtuous people and therefore focuses on two key notions: anti-elitism and people-centrism.
 Populism in this context emphasizes the homogeneous nature of the people, often depicted as a cultural or economic entity, and defines the elite variably depending on context @muddeStudyingPopulismComparative2018.